freeradical13/freeradical13.github.io/index.md

 ##### Neurons

-Neurons (or nerve cells) is the basic unit of the mammalian nervous system.
+Neurons (or nerve cells) are the basic unit of the mammalian nervous system.
 The central nervous system includes the brain and spinal cord.

 ##### Humans